 Lima beans are a good source of fiber, magnesium, and folate, making them a heart-healthy choice.

 They are also a relatively good vegetarian or vegan source of iodine.

-SUMMARYLima beans are high in fiber, magnesium, folate and iodine.
+Lima beans are high in fiber, magnesium, folate, and iodine.
 One cup of cooked lima beans provides about 10% of the daily value of iodine.